alam689/Devops-Component/README.md

 **GitHub / GitLab / Bitbucket** — Hosted platforms wrapping Git with collaboration features: pull/merge requests, code review, permissions, and built-in CI.
 GitLab bundles the most (repo + CI + registry + issues) in one app; GitHub is the largest ecosystem; Bitbucket integrates tightly with Atlassian/Jira.

+**Azure Repos** — Git (or legacy TFVC) hosting inside Azure DevOps.
+How it works: standard Git remotes with pull requests and branch policies, tightly integrated with Azure Pipelines and Boards.
 [⬆ Back to index](#part-1--component-index)

 ---